 Start by calling, writing, or faxing our plan to make your request for us to authorize or provide coverage for the medical care you want.
 You can also access the coverage decision process through our website.
 We must accept any written request, including a request submitted on the CMS Model Coverage Determination Request Form, which is available on our website.
 Chapter 2 has contact information.
-You may also submit your request by sending us a message through MyPeoplesHealth, our member portal, at http://www.mypeopleshealth.com.
 To assist us in processing your request, please be sure to include your name, contact information, and information identifying which denied claim is being appealed.
 You, your doctor, (or other prescriber) or your representative can do this.
 You can also have a lawyer act on your behalf.
 Section 4 of this chapter tells how you can give written permission to someone else to act as your representative.